rafamel/themelier/docs/README.md

 - `border`: For a contrast border between areas.
 - `badge`: Activity Bar badges.

-## Extended Syntax Theming
+## Syntax Theming

-### Full List of Scopes
+### Scopes & Inheritance

 All third-level scopes (such as `definition` or `htmlTag`) will inherit from their parents following the **inheritance tree** below (so if a second-level scope is not defined for a theme, it will default to `global`, as well as any of its third-level children, if any).

-Keep in mind some *base themes* could have a different inheritance tree - however, this will only affect third-level scopes, as second-level scopes cannot be made to inherit from other scopes at the same level.
+Keep in mind some *base themes* could have a different inheritance tree - however, this will only affect third-level scopes, as second-level scopes cannot be made to inherit from other scopes (other than `global`).
+For more on this, check the [theme building documentation](https://github.com/rafamel/themelier/tree/master/docs/theme-building.md).

 These are also all the scopes you can define in the `themelier.syntax` object of your `settings.json`: